 Did you know that the business expense report your employee submits has an unlimited amount of data for analysis?
 Are you listening to what the numbers are trying to say?

 Your employee can incur expenses during business trips, client meetings, conferences, or on office supplies.
 Whatever the business expense, it is essential that you keep tabs on the expenses.

 “52% of the leading organizations automate key components of their expense management.”

-Additionally, leveraging this data from the expense reports can provide you with valuable knowledge about employee expenses, vendors, top spending categories, and more.
+Additionally, leveraging this data from the expense reports can provide you with valuable insights about employee expenses, vendors, top spending categories, and more.
 This article details the nuances of a business expense report.
-It also sheds light on the hidden costs incurred in manual expense reporting and how automation helps solve the problem.
+It also sheds light on the hidden costs incurred in manual expense reporting and how an automated expense management software helps solve the problem.